johnny49r/watt-iz/README.md

 ### 2.8" TFT Touch Screen Display
 The hardware mounts and supports a 2.8" TFT screen using the ILI9341 graphics controller with SPI interface.
-Either resistive touch screen or capacitive touch screens are supported.
-Capacitive touch is more sensitive and provides smoother operation but does not work with a stylus.
+Capacitive touch screens are supported by default.
 Screen brightness can be controlled using PWM (see examples).

 ### Wake From Deep Sleep